-As a proof of concept, we assembled a committee to draft an open source NDA.
+As a proof of concept, we assembled a Committee to draft an open source NDA.
 It went through four drafts in a series of meetings and surveys across three months.
 We then moved on to a bigger fish, a SaaS/cloud services agreement.
-Our cloud terms went through six major drafts, three sub-committees (Data, Risk and General Terms) and multiple meetings, surveys and discussions across seven months.
-You can see the result of all this good work here and use it for free under CC BY 4.0.
+Our Cloud Terms went through six major drafts, three sub-committees (Data, Risk and General Terms) and multiple meetings, surveys and discussions across seven months.
+You can see the result of all this good work here and use these “Standard Agreements” for free under CC BY 4.0.

 Come on in, the water’s fine.

-Our open source Cloud Terms let legal teams focus on what really matters and restore goodwill back to the process for everyone.
+Our Cloud Terms and Mutual NDA let legal teams focus on what really matters and restore goodwill back to the process for everyone.
 Give them a try and let me know how they work for you.
 I look forward to hearing from you.

 Todd Smithline has nearly 30 years of experience designing, negotiating and teaching contracts.
 He is the former General Counsel of Marimba, a publicly-traded enterprise software company.
 After Marimba Todd founded Smithline PC, a boutique technology transactions firm that pioneered fixed-fee subscription billing while representing a list of the best tech companies in the world.
 Todd is currently CEO of Bonterms and a lecturer at UC Berkeley School of Law.